 Personally, I used Photoshop for years, but making the switch to Sketch was a no-brainer.
 When it comes to UI design, Sketch is the only tool made exactly for that job, and using it felt like a breath of fresh air after the Dark Ages of Photoshop.

 There's a bonus here: as I'm constantly referencing Sketch techniques and hotkeys, you'll become very proficient if you do use it as well.

 There's a catch though: Sketch is only for Mac, and will probably stay that way.
-If you're wedded to Windows, I'd recommend checking out Adobe XD or Figma instead, which have very similar interfaces and functionality to Sketch.
+If you're wedded to Windows, I'd recommend checking out Figma instead, which has a very similar interface and feature set to Sketch.

 Yes – there's a 30-day 100% money-back guarantee.

-As soon as you sign up, you will get immediate access to the entire video series.
-You can watch any video at any time.
-That being said, invitation to the Slack channel is manual, and might take up to 24 hours.
+As soon as you sign up, you will get immediate access to the entire video series and an invitation to the Slack channel.

 Yes, all students have lifetime access to the course.

 As long as this course exists, you will be able to watch any video, complete any homework assignment, and see any resource.
 You can start the course the minute you buy it, or a year later – it's up to you.